 To configure the MAX for NAT for LAN, you can specify settings in an Answer profile, a Connection profile, or a RADIUS user profile.
 This section describes how to set up a RADIUS user profile.
-For information on setting up an Answer profile or a Connection profile, see the MAX ISP and Telecommuting Configuration Guide.
+For information on setting up an Answer profile or a Connection profile, see the MAX Network Configuration Guide for your MAX.